Martinique: Ethnic groups

 The population of Martinique is mainly of African descent generally mixed with European, Amerindian (Carib), Indian (descendants of 19th-century Tamil and Telugu immigrants from South India), Lebanese, Syrian or Chinese.
 Martinique also has a small Syro-Lebanese community, a small Indian community, a small but increasing Chinese community, and the Béké community, descendants of the first European settlers.

 The Béké population represents around 1% of Martinique's population, mostly of noble ancestry or members of the old bourgeoisie.
 In addition to the island population, the island hosts a mainland French community, most of which live on the island on a temporary basis (generally from 3 to 5 years).

 Religion

 About 90% of Martiniquans are Christian, predominantly Roman Catholic as well as smaller numbers of various Protestant denominations.
 There are much smaller communities of other faiths such as Islam, Hinduism and the Baháʼí Faith.

 The island has 49 parishes and several historic places of worship, such as the Saint-Louis Cathedral of Fort de France, the Sacred Heart Church of Balata, and the Co-Cathedral of Our Lady of Assumption, Saint-Pierre.

 Catholic Church

-Catholic Christians follow the Latin rite, with parishes in each municipality and village of the territory.
+Catholic parishes are present in each municipality and village of the territory.
 The island has the following places of worship classified as historic monuments: